realworldocaml/book/en/lists-and-patterns.md

 better off using the `List` module, which is full of reusable functions that abstract out common patterns for computing with lists.

 Let's work through a concrete example to see this in action.
-In the following, we'll write a function `render_table` that, given a list of column headers and a list of rows, prints them out in a well formatted text table.
+We'll write a function `render_table` that, given a list of column headers and a list of rows, prints them out in a well formatted text table.
 So, if you were to write:

 ```ocaml
 # printf "%s\n"